davidmarkclements/0x/readme.md

 `0x` can profile and generate an interactive flamegraph for a Node process in a single command, on both Linux *and* OS X. Whilst this seems trivial... it's not.
 Well it wasn't before `0x`.

-## Pronunciation

-Let's start with the highest priority item, how does one pronounce 0x.

-Like this: Zero Ex

-## Do I need to know about `dtrace` or `perf record`?

-Nope.

 ## Demo

 ![](demo.gif)